Tutorial

 end

 When the pagination links are clicked, the function that handles the navigation now looks like this.
-Note that the route is called `live_path`.
+Note that we use push_patch to update the URL and trigger handle_params.

 def handle_event("nav", %{"page" => page}, socket) do